Banshee Chapter: Plot

-Anne realizes the signal is likely coming from the laboratory that performed the Project MKUltra experiments.
+Anne realizes the signal is likely coming from the laboratory that performed the MKUltra experiments.
 Thomas reveals that he lied about giving her DMT-19.
-Realizing that the entity will pursue her regardless, Anne resolves to end the broadcast.
+Realizing the entity will pursue her regardless, Anne resolves to end the broadcast.
 She and Thomas travel into the desert and discover the laboratory in an abandoned fallout shelter, taking a can of gasoline to burn whatever they find.
 Inside, they discover a room full of radio equipment and a large tank.
 A pale figure with black eyes resides within a small porthole built into the side (implied to be the "Primary Source").
 The radio equipment comes to life and broadcasts the numbers station.

 Anne hunts for the gasoline can, avoiding a grotesque figure who chases her.
 Thomas begins to bleed from the eyes and convulse.
 Apologizing to Anne, he shoots himself in the head.
 In a frenzy, Anne smashes open the porthole in the tank, pours the gasoline inside, and throws a lighter scavenged from Thomas' corpse.
-The resulting explosion knocks Anne unconscious.
+The resulting explosion knocks her unconscious.
 When she comes to, she finds the clothing worn by James before his disappearance lying outside in the hallway, implying that the creature chasing her was "wearing" James.

-Anne is taken into police custody and one of her co-workers visits.
+Anne is taken into police custody, where one of her co-workers visits.
 She and Anne discuss the tape that Anne discovered.
-Part of the tape was erased, but was retrieved by a video forensics company.
+Part of the tape was erased, but a video forensics company was able to retrieve it.
 Anne cannot understand why James's friend disappeared, as he never took the drug.
 She hears the phantom broadcast issuing from the intercom and realizes that the effects of the drug can be passed along by human touch, as she still saw the creatures despite never having taken the drug.
-She turns to discover that her co-worker (whose hand she held moments before) has been taken over by the entities.
+She turns to discover that the entities have taken over her co-worker (whose hand she held moments before).
 Recovered footage on the tape reveals that a college-age Thomas Blackburn was a test subject in Project MKUltra.